 The MLTrainingRequest can be used to trigger ML-knowledge-based transfer learning.
 The source ML knowledge should be indicated using the mLKnowledgeName, where the source does not want to reveal the source MLModel.
 The request for training using ML knowledge is not to be combined with training using collected data – the request cannot be for both mLKnowledgeName and candidateTrainingDataSource.

-For the MLTrainingRequest to include clustering criteria, indicating which ML models with multiple contexts belonging to the same producer can form the cluster and trained together, the MLTrainingRequest MOI is enhanced with attribute clusteringInfo containing information that provides the clustering criteria for the ML Models to be trained together.
+For the MLTrainingRequest to include clustering criteria, indicating which ML models with multiple contexts belonging to the same MnS producer can form the cluster and trained together, the MLTrainingRequest MOI is enhanced with attribute clusteringInfo containing information that provides the clustering criteria for the ML models to be trained together.

 7.3a.1.2.2.2 Attributes